 - Long-term incentive plan is intended for committing key persons to the Company.
-Long-term incentives aim at committing management to the Company and harmonising their interests with those of shareholders and are only based on the financial performance of the Company.
+Long-term incentives aim at committing management to the Company and harmonising their interests with those of shareholders.

 The remuneration of the personnel, the CEO and the Board are regularly evaluated in relation to general market practices for persons acting in equivalent positions.

 The Annual General Meeting 2020 decided that the fees to the Board of Directors should be paid in the amount of EUR 3,333 to the Chair of the Board, EUR 2,500 to the Vice Chair of the Board and EUR 1,666 to other Board members.
 The travel expenses of the members of the Board of Directors are compensated in accordance with the Company’s travel rules.
 The Annual General Meeting 2020 has also decided to issue 150,000 stock options for the Chair of the Board of Directors and 100,000 stock options for each of the members of the Board of Directors.